mariavlachou/actor/README.md

 ## Running the visualisation

 To interact with the interface, you will need Streamlit (see in requirements).
-You can run:
+To run it locally, you can run:

 ```
 streamlit run retrieval_results_app.py
 ```

 or if you want to first kill an exiting instance, use